PrinceSP/PrinceSP/README.md

 # Hello, I'm Prince 👋

-- 📚 I LoveFull-Stack Development and UX Design.
+- 📚 I Love Web Development and UX Design.
 - ⚡ Fun fact: I love to sing and workout, and a little bit psycho
 <br/>